YadiBelly/IOS_WordleApp/README.md

 Submitted by: Yadisa Belliard

 Wordle Pt.
 1 is an app that ...
-[TODO]
 - The goal is to complete a partially finished version of the game Wordle.
 - Players have a limited number of chances to guess a secret word.
 - Clues are provided with each guess, indicating which letters are included in the word and their positions.